zenobio93/seat-docs/docs/upgrading/from_seat_4_0/docker.md

 !!! info
     Before starting the upgrade, pay check the plugins you may be using and ensure that they are compatible with SeAT 5.
 If you are unsure, join us on [Discord] so that we can tru and assist or redirect you to proper person.

+    Users of [recursivetree/seat-info](https://github.com/recursivetree/seat-info) need to follow separate instructions after the migrating the core to seat 5.

 !!! warning
     Before you do anything, read and understand this entire upgrade guide.